Human Rights and Criminal Prosecutions: General Principles

 "Prosecutors must apply the principles of the European Convention on Human Rights, in accordance with the Human Rights Act 1998, at each stage of a case."

-This means that it is unlawful for the CPS to act in a way which is incompatible with any of the Convention rights incorporated into domestic law by the HRA.
-It is the responsibility of everyone who works for the CPS to take all reasonable steps to ensure that the prosecution service complies with its obligations under the HRA.
-These obligations extend to those who are the victims of crime or witnesses in the criminal process, as well as to those accused of committing crimes.
+It is unlawful, under section 6 of the HRA for the CPS to act in a way which is incompatible with any of the Convention rights incorporated into domestic law by the HRA.
+It is the responsibility of everyone who works for the CPS to ensure that the prosecution service complies with its obligations under the HRA.
+The CPS’ obligations extend to those who are the victims of crime or witnesses in the criminal process, as well as to those accused of committing crimes.

 European Convention ("Strasbourg") jurisprudence consists of the decisions of the European Court of Human Rights (ECtHR), the European Commission of Human Rights and the Committee of Ministers of the Council of Europe.
 These are not directly binding on courts in England and Wales.